Volunteering at The Dell Cheetah Centre

 Meals and drinking water

-Breakfast is served from 8:30 am to 9 am.
+Breakfast is served from 9 am.
 A cooked breakfast is prepared on Mondays, Wednesdays and Fridays; Volunteers can choose among a variety of toasts, eggs, cooked vegetables and meats.
 On other weekdays, porridge, cereals, breads and fruits are served.

 Lunch is served from 12:30 pm.
 Lunch consists of a cooked dish on Tuesdays and Thursdays, and cold spread, including meat, cheese, bread and salad on other weekdays.
 Volunteers are responsible for preparing breakfast and lunch for the rest of the group on Saturdays and Sundays.
 The housekeeping staff will do the washing up from breakfast and lunch on weekdays.